dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 tags: [hexo,js,node.js,themes,ejs]
 layout: post
 categories: hexo
-updated: 2017-4-19 11:29:20
+updated: 2017-4-19 11:46:42
 id: 14
-version: 1.7
+version: 1.8
 ---
 When it comes to ruining just a blog with [hexo](https://hexo.io/), it's easy to just get rolling along out of the box with hexo.io.
 However there will come a time when I will want to make my own custom theme for the project to add special sections that are rendered in a special kind of way using [embedded javascript](http://www.embeddedjs.com/).

 <!-- more -->

+Up until recently I have been hacking over the default landscape theme that comes with hexo, and in the process learned a thing or two more about how to make hexo themes, and Embedded javaScript or ejs for short.

 There is a [page on themes](https://hexo.io/docs/themes.html) at the official hexo site, but I will but together a minimal example here.

 ## The main hexo _config.yml file.

-At the root level of the hexo working tree you will find the main _config.yml file, set the theme property to the name of the new theme that is being made in this case &#34;my-hexo-theme&#34; In most cases this might be, or at least should be the only stetting that has to be changed in oder to change themes.
+At the root level of the hexo working tree you will find the main _config.yml file, set the theme property to the name of the new theme that is being made in this case &#34;my-hexo-theme&#34; In most cases this might be, or at least should be the only stetting that has to be changed in order to change themes.

 ## The Theme folder